NREL/OpenStudio-user-documentation/docs/reference/openstudio_results_measure.md

 *Above: First few tables in Model Summary section.*

 ## Annual Overview
 This section consists of a number of pie charts that break down annual consumption by end use, fuel or both.
-The chart legend is sorted for largest (top) to smallest (bottom) and only shows end uses or fuels which ar used in the model.
+The chart legend is sorted for largest (top) to smallest (bottom) and only shows end uses or fuels which are used in the model.
 The end use and fuel color keys are consistent with charts in other sections of the report.
-As is typical in chart throughout the report, hovering over chart elements provides additional information.
+As is typical in charts throughout the report, hovering over chart elements provides additional information.

 [![First few charts in Annual Summary section](img/openstudio_results/annual_overview.png)](img/openstudio_results/annual_overview.png)